wmo/pull_osm_nodes/README.md

     ./pull central-america-latest.osm 12.1166 -68.9333 10  > willemstad10k.csv

-Coffee time again: this file unzips to 4.8G or more, so first check if you have enough disk-space.
-Also, this process takes a couple of minutes, so why not grab a final coffee?
+Coffee time again: scanning this file of nearly 5G takes a while, or what did you expect.
+So go head and grab a final coffee?

+Before proceeding to the next step put on some instrumental music like the great Anoushka Shankar's debut album, which will assist you in concentrating!

+After this was finished, I ended up with 3544 lines of csv data:

+    wc -l willemstad10k.csv
+    3544 willemstad10k.csv

-## Interactive queruing using IPython & pandas
+## Interactive querying using IPython & pandas

-Hopefully you've have topped up on coffee, because now it's time to to filter your data further interactively!
+Hopefully you are completely maxed out on coffee now, because it's time to filter your data further *interactively*!